TomoBabel/cets-data-models/docs/source/standard_names.rst

  - The output coordinate system of the transformation (or final transformation in a sequence) must have the standard coordinate system name for that task.

-Global variables are to keep everything standarised.
+Global variables defined are to keep everything standarised.

 Standard tasks
 --------------